ZihanWang-CN/ZihanWang-CN.github.io/publications.md

 ---

 ## Degree Thesis
-- Groundwater Leakage Detection Using Polarimetric SAR Imagery Dec 2022 – Jun 2023<br>Final year project (thesis).<br>Leveraged the soil- and vegetation-penetrating capability of polarimetric SAR to develop an efficient detection algorithm; by applying polarimetric synthesis and decomposition to enhance leak‐related features and calibrating the model with in-situ measurements, the method precisely localized groundwater leakage zones with significantly improved flexibility over traditional approaches.
+- Groundwater Leakage Detection Using Polarimetric SAR Imagery December 2022 – January 2023<br>Final year project (thesis).<br>Leveraged the soil- and vegetation-penetrating capability of polarimetric SAR to develop an efficient detection algorithm; by applying polarimetric synthesis and decomposition to enhance leak‐related features and calibrating the model with in-situ measurements, the method precisely localized groundwater leakage zones with significantly improved flexibility over traditional approaches.